 Discussion.
 Many properties of longitudinal waves that reversibly cross a vdW-like phase transition are similar to action potentials [10–16,28].
 Therefore, it may be possible to harness these waves for in-materio computing schemes based on principles of biological or artificial neural network algorithms.
-But in this letter, we demonstrated that longitudinal waves carry more information than typically considered in neuronal and artificial neural models.
-The basic unit of artificial neural models applies an activation function—typically a sigmoidal or a ReLU function—on a weighted sum of the inputs [31].
+But in this letter, we demonstrate that longitudinal waves carry more information than is typically considered in neuronal and artificial neural models.
+The basic unit of artificial neural models applies an activation function—typically a sigmoidal or a ReLU function—to a weighted sum of the inputs [31].
 The sigmoidal response to stimulation was inspired originally by the activation of action potentials in biological neural networks.
-However, longitudinal waves near phase transition propagate both a sigmoidal response of the density and electrical (in charged medium) aspects to as well as an sReLU response of the pressure, temperature, and energy aspects.
+However, longitudinal waves near phase transition propagate both a sigmoidal response of the density and electrical (in charged medium) aspects, and an sReLU response of the pressure, temperature, and energy aspects.
 Thus, these waves propagate digital-like and analog information about the stimulus in parallel (figure 1).
-Algorithms that can exploit this feature were not yet considered.
+Algorithms that could exploit this feature have not yet been considered.

 It may be possible, for instance, to propose algorithms that under certain circumstances rely mainly on the digital signature while in other conditions rely on the analog data.
-In lipid membranes, the electric potential aspect becomes visible or hidden depending on the membrane charge density, that can be modified by changing the subphase acidity [28].
-This provides means to reveal or hide the digital aspect.
+In lipid membranes, the electric potential aspect becomes visible or hidden depending on the membrane charge density, which can be modified by changing the subphase acidity [28].
+This provides a means to reveal or hide the digital aspect.
 A practical device for this implementation is a lipid monolayer, where it is straightforward to monitor pressure changes using a Wilhelmy plate and electrical changes using a standard surface potential sensor [13].

-The insensitivity of the density aspect to different types of stimulation, show in figure 2a, stresses importance of the multi-dimensionality of the signal.
-By reading the pressure or temperature aspects we gain knowledge about the source of stimulation not visible from the density or electric potential aspects.
-If the similarities between longitudinal waves that cross a phase transition and action potentials origin from mutual physical principles, this observation may have profound implications regarding the information propagated by action potentials.
-It is well-known that non-electrical aspects co-propagate with the action potential [32–34].
-But it is unknown if these nonelectrical changes propagate analog information, and if neighboring cells can perceive it, for instance, through changes in surface tension [35].
+The insensitivity of the density aspect to different types of stimulation, shown in figure 2a, stresses the importance of the multi-dimensionality of the signal.
+By reading the pressure or temperature aspects, we gain knowledge about the source of stimulation not visible from the density or electrical potential aspects.
+If the similarities between longitudinal waves that cross a phase transition and action potentials originate from mutual physical principles, this observation may have profound implications regarding the information propagated by action potentials.
+It is well-known that nonelectrical aspects co-propagate with the action potential [32–34].
+But it is unknown whether these nonelectrical changes propagate analog information and whether neighboring cells can perceive it—for instance, through changes in surface tension [35].
 This may open an entirely new dimension of action potential encoding.

 Finally, we propose that long-lasting collision sites could be used as short-term memory indicators [36].
 This property can be combined, for instance, with collision-based computing algorithms [25].
-Additional information encoded by the collision site—that was not described in detail in this work—includes the distance between stimulation points and the duration of the two stimuli.
+Additional information encoded by the collision site—which was not described in detail in this work—includes the distance between stimulation points and the duration of the two stimuli.
 Another method that can be considered to retrieve information from the fading-memory region is using a third wave that interacts with the collision site.

 In conclusion, nonlinear longitudinal waves that cross a phase transition represent a subclass of material response that exists, in principle, in any material under certain conditions.
-These waves show a rich dynamic behavior that resemble neural activity and cast the information about the stimulus into a high-dimensional space.
-This can be a useful candidate to explore different approaches for material computation.
+These waves show a rich dynamic behavior that resembles neural activity and casts the information about the stimulus into a high-dimensional space.
+This could be a useful candidate in exploring different approaches for material computation.

 Acknowledgements